guguji666666/GJS-MDC-Tips/JIT VM access/README.md

                              "/subscriptions/<subscription id>"]
 }
 ```
-Create custom role 2 to set restrcition to specified VM only,input `resource id` of the VM at the `AssignableScopes` section
+Create custom role 2 to set restrcition to specified VM only, input `resource id` of the VM at the `AssignableScopes` section
 ```json
 {
     "Name":  "JIT ony <name of VM>",